EriolEandur/BuildFixes_alt/README.md

 Minecraft building tweaks and fixes!<br/>
 <br/>
-BuildFixes alters a number of mechanics (such as physics) to allow it's users to build more creatively and naturally with blocks that could, previously, only be used via plugins like Voxel Sniper or WorldEdit!
+BuildFixes alters a number of mechanics (such as physics) to allow it's users to build more creatively and naturally with blocks that could previously only be used via plugins like Voxel Sniper or WorldEdit!

 Features:
 - Block dragon egg interactions!